 - Join a CSA.
 Community Supported Agriculture programs connect consumers with small-scale farmers, delivering boxes of fresh, locally-grown produce right to your door (or sometimes a pick-up location).
 Sometimes health insurance providers will even reimburse the cost CSA memberships (ask yours!).
 For a list of CSAs in your area, try LocalHarvest.org.

 - Shop at Thrive Market.
 This online retailer is where I buy almost all of my non-perishable food.
-It’s like Costco (think wholesale prices) meets Amazon (it’s online–read: super easy to shop in your PJs) meets Whole Foods (it’s all wholesome, non-toxic foods and products that’ll put you on the fast track to your healthiest self)!
-Not only are their prices WAYYYY cheaper than almost every other retailer, but they’re always giving you free gifts of full-size products and great coupon codes to use on your order.
-Click here to get 25% off your entire order, plus a 30-day free trial and free shipping.
+It's like Costco (think wholesale prices) meets Amazon (it's online–read: super easy to shop in your PJs) meets Whole Foods (it's all wholesome, non-toxic foods and products that'll put you on the fast track to your healthiest self)!
+Not only are their prices WAYYYY cheaper than almost every other retailer, but they're always giving you free gifts of full-size products and great coupon codes to use on your order.
+Get 40% OFF your first order and a FREE gift when you join Thrive Market!